hammerill/Sand-Box2D/README.md

 - <kbd>Triangle</kbd> - on/off debug screen.
 - <kbd>Circle</kbd> - reload current level (gonna be moved to options menu soon).
 - Also, you can consider using touchscreen for camera controls.

+## Future plans
+- ~~Add support for loading custom levels~~ ✅ Done!
+- Make a main menu, where player can:
+  * Download, manage and start levels;
+  * Adjust settings;
+  * Access menu "About".
+- Implement level editor (right now to make levels you need to manually edit JSON).
+- Add support of a lot of objects (joints included).

+Feel free to propose ideas [here](https://github.com/Hammerill/Sand-Box2D/discussions)!

 ## Future architecture
 ![Arch](./pics/project-arch.drawio.svg)